-1 A Phase 1 review entails a quick review and allows merger situations that do not raise competition concerns under the section 54 prohibition to proceed.
+1 Under CCCS's merger procedures, a Phase 1 review entails a quick review and allows merger situations which do not raise competition concerns under the section 54 prohibition to proceed.
 For more information on what a Phase 1 review entails, please refer to Annex 1.

-2 For more information on the Proposed Transaction, please refer to CCCS's media release dated 16 September 2019 at www.cccs.gov.sg.
+2 For more information on the Proposed Transaction, please refer to CCCS's media release dated 9 April 2021 at www.cccs.gov.sg.

-3 Third parties include customers and other competing suppliers of commercial vessels.
+3 Third parties include customers and other providers of retirement benefits consulting services and human capital consulting services.